bkerler/opencl_brute/README.md

 Issues
 ======
-- Tested with : Intel CPU and GPU, NVIDIA GTX 1080 Ti
+- Tested with : Intel CPU and GPU, NVIDIA GTX 1080 Ti, AMD 970
-- AMD might/will need some code changes (workgroup optimizations)
 - Limited for max.
 32 chars for password, salt and hash (because speed optimized for mobile device security)